airdaydev/airday/roadmap.md

 - [] Shifting up/down and deselecting doesn't move viewport when deselecting
 - [] regression: shift + click with nothing selected
 - [] Dark mode
+- [] Toast notification whenever an item disappears from current context e.g. moves to done, or inbox
 - [] Consider https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-nesting
 - [] Autoscroll when dragging items at bottom/top of list
 - [] Ensure selection is cleared on edit